sophie-newman/cloudy-maraston/README.md

 Additionally these packages will need to be installed to run the notebooks:

-    pip install numpy matplotlib unyt cmasher astropy seaborn
+    pip install numpy matplotlib unyt cmasher astropy seaborn pandas

 ## Grids and data

-You will need to install the following grids from [here](https://sophie-newman.github.io/Cloudy-maraston.html) and place them in the `grids` directory:

-* maraston13_kroupa-max_age:7.0_Cloudy-c23.01-sps.hdf5
-* maraston13_kroupa-max_age:7.0.hdf5
-* maraston13_salpeter-max_age:7.0.hdf5
-* maraston13_kroupa-max_age:7.0_Cloudy-c23.01-sps-fixed-hydrogen_density.hdf5

-and for the data comparison in Notebook 2 you will need the following SDSS and JADES files, downloaded into the `data` directory:
+You will need to download the grids from [here](https://sophie-newman.github.io/Cloudy-maraston.html) and place them in the `grids` directory, and for the data comparison in Notebook 2 you will need the following SDSS and JADES files, downloaded into the `data` directory:

 * galSpecInfo-dr8.fits
 * galSpecLine-dr8.fits